wallyhealth/policies/source/sections/07-systems_access_policy.md

    * Passwords that must be stored in non-hashed format must be encrypted at rest pursuant to the requirements in [§17.8](#17.8-production-data-security).
    * Transmitted passwords must be encrypted in flight pursuant to the requirements in [§17.9](#17.9-transmission-security).
 5. Passwords are inactivated immediately upon an employee's termination (refer to the [Employee Termination Procedures in §7.10](#7.10-employee-termination-procedures)).
-6. All default system, application, and Partner passwords are changed before deployment to production.
+6. All default system and application passwords are changed before deployment to production.
 7. Upon initial login, users must change any passwords that were automatically generated for them.
 8. Password change methods must use a confirmation method to correct for user input errors.
 9. All passwords used in configuration scripts are secured and encrypted.